-- 1 disruption of, or improper interference with, the academic, administrative, sporting, social or other activities of the University, whether on University premises or elsewhere: - 2 obstruction of, or improper interference with, the functions, duties or activities of any student, member of staff or other employee of the University or any contractor or visitor to the University; - 3 violent, indecent, disorderly, threatening, defamatory or offensive behaviour or language whilst on University premises or engaged in any University activity; - 4 fraud, deceit, deception or dishonesty in relation to the University or its staff or in connection with holding any office in the University or in relation to being a student of the University; - 5 action which causes or is likely to cause injury or impair safety on University premises; - 6 any form of harassment of any student, member of staff or other employee of the University or any contractor or visitor to the University whether in person, in writing, by email or otherwise; - 7 breach of the provisions of the following Policies, Codes , Rules and Regulations of the University:
+1 disruption of, or improper interference with, the academic, administrative, sporting, social or other activities of the University, whether on University premises or elsewhere;

+2 obstruction of, or improper interference with, the functions, duties or activities of any student, member of staff or other employee of the University or any contractor or visitor to the University;

+3 violent, indecent, disorderly, threatening, defamatory or offensive behaviour or language whilst on University premises or engaged in any University activity;

+4 fraud, deceit, deception or dishonesty in relation to the University or its staff or in connection with holding any office in the University or in relation to being a student of the University;

-- Equal opportunities in relation to the education of students: - · Special needs of staff and students; - · Discrimination: - · Harassment; - · Smoking policy - Anti-Bullying; - · Curriculum Pedagogy and Assessment; - The language of equal opportunities; - · Student Residence Agreement; and - such other Codes, Rules and Regulations as the Board of Governors may determine. - 8 damage to, or defacement of, University or associated property or the property of other members of the University community caused intentionally or recklessly or by negligence, and misappropriation of such property; - 9 misuse or unauthorised use of University premises or items of property, including computer misuse: - 10 conduct which constitutes a criminal offence (including conviction for an offence) where that conduct: - (a) took place on University premises, or - (b) affected or concerned other members of the University community, or - (c) damages the good name of the University, or - (d) itself constitutes misconduct within the terms of this Code, or - (e) is an offence of dishonesty, where the student holds an office of responsibility in the University; - 11 behaviour which brings the University into disrepute: - 12 where a student is enrolled on a programme leading directly to a professional qualification or to the right to practise a particular profession or calling, any conduct which renders that student a person not fit to be admitted to and practise that profession or calling; - Please note: for some professional programmes there are separate 'Fitness to Practise' panels which consider this issue and which work in conjunction with these regulations. - 13 failure to disclose name and/or other relevant details to an officer or employee of the University or its contractors in circumstances when it is reasonable to require that such information be given; or - 14 failure to comply with a previously-imposed warning under this Code or any other Policies, Codes, Rules and Regulations of the University. - 15 the deliberate false activation of a fire alarm. - 16 Academic Misconduct (see section F).
-Warning points issued under Academic Misconduct regulations will be accumulated with warning points issued under these rules. - 17 Unautharised audio/video recording/ photography of a learning activity (see regulation C17)
+5 action which causes or is likely to cause injury or impair safety on University premises; or when engaged in any University activity.

+6 any form of harassment of any student, member of staff or other employee of the University or any contractor or visitor to the University whether in, person, in writing, by email, via the internet (including social media) or otherwise, whilst on University premises or whilst engage in any university activity;

+7 breach of the provisions of the Policies, Codes ,

+Rules and Regulations of the University.

+8 damage to, or defacement of, University or associated property or the property of other members of the University community caused intentionally or recklessly or by negligence, and misappropriation of such property;

+9 misuse or unauthorised use of University premises or items of property, including computer misuse;

+10 conduct which constitutes a criminal offence (including conviction for an offence) where that conduct:

+(a) took place on University premises, or

+(b) affected or concerned other members of the University community, or

+(c) damages the good name of the University, or

+$\ensuremath{\left(d \right)}$ itself constitutes misconduct within the terms of this Code, or

+(e) is an offence of dishonesty, where the student holds an office of responsibility in the University;

+11 behaviour which brings the University into disrepute;

+12 where a student is enrolled on a programme leading directly to a professional qualification or to the right to practise a particular profession or calling, any conduct which renders that student a person not fit to be admitted to and practise that profession or calling;

+Please note: for some professional programmes there are separate 'Fitness to Practice' panels which consider this issue and which work in conjunction with these regulations.

+13 failure to disclose name and/or other relevant details to an officer or employee of the University or its contractors in circumstances when it is reasonable to require that such information be given; or

+14 failure to comply with a previously-imposed warning under this Code or any other Policies, Codes, Rules and Regulations of the University.

+15 the deliberate false activation of a fire alarm.

+16 Academic Misconduct (see section F).
+Warning points issued under Academic Misconduct regulations will be accumulated with warning points issued under these rules.

+17 Unauthorised audio/video recording/ photography of a learning activity (see regulation C17)

+18 Consumption of alcohol in a teaching and learning environment unless explicit permission has been gained e.g. as part of a private view/ show.

+19 Excessive printing or copying, or other unauthorised use of printing or copying facilities as outlined in the Printing and photocopying policy and guidance for students.